 - 81. Multi-stakeholder engagement.
-Private sector companies, civil society, and research institutions have extensive knowledge about technology, markets and environmental impacts of renewables, as well as how regulatory framework conditions directly impact the market place.
+Private sector companies, civil society, and research institutions have extensive knowledge about technology, markets and environmental impacts of renewables, and how regulatory framework conditions directly impact the market place.
 Throughout its programmatic activities, IRENA engages with these stakeholders to enrich its knowledge base and facilitate their input to IRENA's programmatic work.
-Engaging partners from these spheres also allows more effective outreach and advancements of common objectives. - 82.
-The Coalition for Action, comprising 48 private sector and NGO partners, has been instrumental in devising messages to debunk myths around renewable energy.
-Following this effort, the Coalition partners, combining 3.8 million Twitter followers (as of 1 June 2015), will use their communication means to help overcome misconceptions about renewable energy technologies and their impacts.
-IRENA and the Coalition will also support the establishment of a renewable energy label, allowing for certification of renewable energy products and activities and the display of renewable energy credentials to consumers. - 83.
+Engaging such partners allows for more effective outreach and advancements of common objectives. - 82.
+The Coalition for Action, comprising some 50 private sector and NGO partners, has been instrumental in devising messages to debunk myths around renewable energy.
+The NGO Coalition partners alone, have a combined 3.8 million Twitter followers (as of 1 June 2015) and, together with the private sector, Coalition members use these and other means of communication to help overcome misconceptions about renewable energy technologies and their impacts in a coordinated fashion.
+IRENA and the Coalition for Action will also support the establishment of a renewable energy label, allowing for certification of renewable energy products and activities and the display of renewable energy credentials to consumers. - 83.
 IRENA's annual job review found that, in 2014, the renewable energy sector, excluding hydro, employed 7.7 million in 2014 people while REmap estimates 17 million will be needed in 2030.
-To spur increased uptake of renewable energy related education, IRENA's Learning Platform will continue to collaborate with a wide range of public and private partners to update, maintain and provide access to its four global databases with more than 3,000 courses, degree programmes, webinars, training guides, internships and resources for educators.
-The IRENA Community, an on-line collaborative forum currently comprising 3.500 members, will be used to effectively disseminate information through webinars and other on-line tools.
-IRENA will also promote e-learning to provide free online education and certification, as well as introduction to IRENA's knowledge projects and tools such as the Global Atlas and REsource.
-In order to further strengthen the Agency's outreach to students and youth and stimulate interest in renewable energy, IRENA will support targeted programmes, including a simulation programme "Model IRENA" that was successfully implemented in the UAE in 2015. - 84.
+To spur increased uptake of renewable energy related education, IRENA's Learning Platform collaborates with a wide range of public and private partners to update, maintain, promote and provide access to its four global databases with more than 3,500 courses, degree programmes, webinars, training guides, internships and resources for educators.
+The Platform was also used for targeted activities such as IRENA webinars, public debates through social media, and youth-focused activities like Model IRENA.
+Subject to funding, the IRENA Learning Platform will promote e-learning by developing free online education and certification, as well as introduction to IRENA's knowledge projects and tools such as the Global Atlas and REsource.
+In the course of the biennium, IRENA will look for suitable partners to support the IRENA Learning activities. - 84.
 In 2016-2017, IRENA will reach out to new key constituencies who can effect positive change.
 In this context, IRENA will systematically engage with members of Parliament to provide timely and relevant information to facilitate their decision making.
 Benefiting from the existing networks of legislators, and through outreach to parliamentary committees and global and regional parliamentary assemblies, this information will be made widely available.
-IRENA will host a meeting of legislators on the margins of the sixth session of the IRENA Assembly to devise a strategy for a mutually beneficial long-term engagement.
+IRENA will host a meeting of legislators on the margins of the sixth session of the IRENA Assembly to devise a strategy for a mutually beneficial long term engagement.

 Activities: IRENA will systematically engage with key stakeholders to sustain their engagement in the work of the Agency and disseminate knowledge on renewable energy.
-IRENA will enhance cooperation with the Coalition for Action partners and support specific communication projects and a labelling scheme to promote the use of renewable energy.
-IRENA will maintain and expand the IRENA Learning Platform for renewable energy educational resources.
-It will expand social media and outreach activities through the IRENA Community, and develop an e-learning initiative.
+IRENA will enhance cooperation with the Coalition for Action partners and support specific communication projects, a labelling scheme to promote the use of renewable energy renewable energy and technology-specific initiatives.
+IRENA will continue the IRENA Learning Platform for renewable energy educational resources and expand outreach activities through the IRENA Community, and a new renewable energy e-learning initiative.
 IRENA will engage members of Parliament and provide them with targeted information on the latest trends, policies, programmes and innovation in the field of renewable energy.